-In this post we are going to give you continuing updates on all the construction updates in Future World/World Celebration as they happen and explain to you what it all means.
+In this post, we are going to give you continuous updates on all the construction updates in Future World/World Celebration as they happen and explain to you what it all means.

 You can also get the latest from around Disney World at more construction projects currently going on in our Walt Disney World Construction Updates page.

 Big thanks as usual to @Bioreconstruct who takes by far the best Disney World construction photos, especially the ones from up high, which keep us up-to-date with every project around property.
 It lets us see these new attractions from start to finish which is amazing!

 I’m constantly updating this post so you can scroll down for the latest Future World/World Celebration Construction pictures: